The first Christmas present I gave my husband was a bauble I’d found on the tube.

 Manager: No, we only have normal ones.

-Trin and Jake gasped.
-I smiled mentally reminding myself that this was a great opportunity to model one way of dealing with being ‘othered’.
-Something my kids were going to have to navigate repeatedly.
-On this occasion, I chose to invite the fella into a courageous conversation.
+The first thing I noticed was the sound of my kids literally gasping.
+It was a nudge and reminded me that this was a great opportunity to model one way of dealing with casual bias on a day to day basis.
+Something my kids were going to have to navigate repeatedly as they grow older.
+On this occasion, I chose to stay calm, smile and invite the fella into a courageous conversation.

 Me: Normal ones?
 That’s an interesting description.

 Even though I kept my tone light he flashed a tinge of guilt which manifested and defence with a side of sexism!

 Manager: Alright love, no need to get a chip on your shoulder.
 I’m just saying no one ever asks for brown ones.

 I responded with full-fat Jaz – facts delivered with endearing charm and an irresistible call to action!

 Me: Ahh, I see.
 Except, that’s no longer true is it?
 Because I’m asking for brown ones.
 A family of brown elves would be super cool and bring you more profit!

 He was running out of steam by this time and clearly wanted to close the discomfort down.

 Manager: Well, there’s no such thing as brown elves.